Tryneus/Lethe/Readme.txt

-    Requires the eventfd kernel module to be loaded (libCommon/module) 'make' requires 'scons' and 'python-docutils' to be installed (due to thirdParty/mct) 'make valTest' requires 'valgrind' to be installed
+    Requires the eventfd kernel module to be loaded (libCommon/module) 'make' requires 'scons' and 'python-docutils' to be installed (due to thirdParty/mct) 'make valTest' requires 'valgrind' to be installed 'make check' and 'make checkTest' require 'cppcheck' to be installed

   Windows:
     Requires some manual modification of thirdParty modules